ericaanfiloquio/pipoca-agil/README.md

 Pipoca Agil is a project created by Ibson Cabral, which unite professionals who volunteer and, together, simulate Agile Projects using the Scrum methodology.

-Nowadays, these projects are focused on Education.
-In this repository, you will find a WebSite for online free courses on IT field:
+Nowadays, these projects are focused on the Education field.
+In this repository, you will find a WebSite project for online free courses, subjects:

 - Scrum Master
 - QA